Are you looking to hike the Laguna de los Tres? Is hiking Fitz Roy one of your dreams? I have you covered!

 Hiking remains one of the top things to do in Patagonia.
 The trail to Laguna de Los Tres is the one that goes all the way to the base of Mount Fitz Roy.
 The starting point is of the trail is on the Northwestern side of El Chalten, where you’ll find a big sign saying “Sendero al Fitz Roy” (trail to Fitz Roy).
 This is the trail that most people follow.

 Alternatively, you can start walking from Hostaria El Pilar on a trail that goes all the way to El Chalten.
-This is located north of El Chalten, at around 14 km from the town on Ruta 41.
-A taxi to get from El Chalten to Hosteria El Pilar should cost no more than 800 ARS (Argentinian Pesos), which at the time of writing is around $20 USD.
+This is located north of El Chalten, at around 14 km (8.7 miles) from the town on Ruta 41.
+A taxi to get from El Chalten to Hosteria El Pilar should cost no more than 1200 ARS (Argentinian Pesos), which at the time of writing is around $10 USD.

 I followed the trail that starts in Hostaria El Pilar, but the walking distance and walking time are more or less the same whichever trail you decide to follow.